derolf/geofuzz/README.md

 ```
 Querying data/pois

-Start typing, if you like the first result, hit 'ENTER' to move your location there
+Start typing.
+If you like the first result, hit 'ENTER' to move your location there:
 ```

 Type `seattle`: